 Except it isn’t.”
 Roger Hicks

-This place houses some of the photographs I make that pass at some point through a traditional – some say analogue – wet process.
-Nowadays, the conventional printing of negatives onto light-sensitive paper is considered ‘alternative’ and ‘old-fashioned’.
+This site houses some of the photographs I make that pass at some point through a traditional – some say analogue/analog – wet process.
+Nowadays, the development of film and conventional printing of negatives onto light-sensitive paper is considered ‘alternative’ at best and just ‘old-fashioned’ by many.

 I treat this site as diary of my activity in this area, to remind me how I process and print and what chemicals I use.
 Sometimes the images posted will be successes, sometimes not so successful.
 Some may end up in the wastebasket – what Tim Rudman calls ‘the learning bin’.

-Although I have a permanent darkroom, I tend to have short bursts of activity in it followed by long gaps before the next printing session.
-Bear with me if you decide to view this site., sometimes it doesn’t change for months then, all of a sudden…
+Although I have a semi-permanent darkroom, I tend to have short bursts of activity in it – followed by long gaps before the next printing session.
+Bear with me if you decide to view this site, sometimes it doesn’t change for months then all of a sudden…

 Once upon a time, all photography was done this way.